 The roots of Garden of Desire go back almost five decades to the tumultuous era of the Khmer Rouge, to when a young Cambodian boy was separated from his family and forced to flee to Thailand and, subsequently, France.

-Years later, in his 20s and living in Paris, Ly Pisith found solace in music and art.
-Making things soon became much more than a diversion, and Pisith discovered his vocation in design.
-For years, he worked as a product designer for Alain Mikli, Starck and other haute couture international brands in Paris.
-His career trajectory then took him to Singapore.
-Located so close to Cambodia, it wasn’t long before Pisith began to be submersed by thoughts of his first home.
+Years later, in his 20s and living in Paris, Ly Pisith found solace in art and, ultimately, his vocation in design.
+For years, he built his career as a product designer for Alain Mikli, Starck and other haute couture international brands in Paris.
+His career trajectory then took him to Singapore where his innovative designs won clients and awards alike.

 It was through his work that Pisith met art curator, Agnes Lim.
 A fine art and arts administration graduate, Agnes had, for years, worked in the visual arts, curating and developing exhibitions and projects with artists from Singapore and other parts of Asia.
 Like Pisith, Agnes was a lover of all things beautiful.
 Her love affair with jewellery in particular had begun when she was a girl accompanying her mother to jewellery shops and, afterwards, trying to make jewellery of her own out of scrap paper and copper wire.

 In Pisith’s and Agnes’ conversations together, they found a common passion for jewellery.
 By then, Pisith had also begun to be submersed by thoughts of his first home.
 In 2007, he returned to Cambodia.
 A year later, the Garden of Desire jewellery gallery was born, co-founded by Agnes and Pisith.